saurabh-08/text-to-3d/Cloud GPU SSH Setup/ReadMe.md

 ### 3. Connect Using SSH

-To connect using your username and IP address, run the following command:
+To connect using your username, run the following command:

 ```bash
 ssh -p 2222 username@100.111.139.62